-Many colleges rely on SAT® and ACT test scores to indicate college readiness.
-The essay section of these tests can demonstrate your child’s ability to write as well as provide outside documentation from a third party.
+Many colleges rely on SAT® and ACT® test scores to indicate college readiness.
+The essay section of the ACT test can demonstrate your child’s ability to write as well as provide outside documentation from a third party.
 Test scores can determine the quality of college that will accept a student.
-The SAT® and ACT essay sections are 40 to 50 minutes long.
-They provide a writing prompt and the student has to read it, outline their thoughts, and write an essay in the time allowed.
-The essay is handwritten in the exam booklet, scanned into a computer, and any college where you submit your scores can choose to view the essay online.
+The ACT essay section provides a writing prompt and the student must read the prompt, outline their thoughts, and write an essay in the time allowed.
+The essay is handwritten in the exam booklet and is scored by a teacher, not computer.

 Handwriting is important, but not because of penmanship.
 The essay simply needs to be legible even though it is written quickly.
 There is no particular style of penmanship required.
 By the time children reach high school, they have usually developed their own penmanship style, which is fine as long as it’s legible.

-Your child can earn high school credit for learning how to write a quick essay.
+Learning to write a quick essay is not only helpful in the long run, it can be a major component of your high school English class.
 A high school English credit can be awarded when your child has completed about 120 to 180 hours of work.
 You don’t have to painstakingly count up every single hour though, you can easily estimate hours.
 If your student works at least an hour a day on a subject, it will typically add up to one high school credit.
 If they work half an hour a day, they will earn a half credit.

 Your English class could include teaching your child to write a quick essay as the cornerstone of their composition studies.
 Get your child to work for about one hour a day on writing skills.
-This can include writing quick essays, learning about writing essays, and brainstorming essays.
-You can include other learn-to-write activities such as worksheets, vocabulary workbooks, journaling, spelling, grammar, or watching videos about how to write an essay.
+This can include writing quick essays, instruction in writing essays, and brainstorming essays.
+You may want to include other learn-to-write activities such as worksheets, vocabulary workbooks, journaling, spelling, grammar, or watching videos about how to write an essay.

-For a full high school English credit, include both writing and reading.
-Assign real books to read for about half an hour to an hour per day.
-It doesn’t matter how many books your child reads – 6 to 600 is all within the range of normal.
+For a full high school English credit, include both writing and reading daily.
+It doesn’t matter how many books your child reads—6 books to 600 is all within the range of normal.
 Don’t worry about literary analysis, because not every English class needs to include analysis.
 You have the freedom to focus on reading for enjoyment.
 Try to choose books from a College Bound Reading List, and mix in some popular literature for teens.

 This post contains affiliate links.
 If you click and buy I make a few pennies, but not enough for a latte.